 I love the look of plumbers pipe.
 It fits my Farmhouse Industrial style.
 A friend asked me to build her some shelving for her hubby’s office, so I decided I had better practice on my kitchen first!
 Here is what I found:

-You have to decide if the dirty/expensive part is worth to ease/look.
+You have to decide if the messy/expensive part is worth to ease/look.
 For me, it totally is.
 I love it that much!

 Check out my 60 second DIY video tutorial on the shelf I made, then follow along for step by step help to make your own!

 Ready to build your own?
 Here is what you will need (keeping in mind that you might need to change the size accordingly to fit your needs.)

 This is the worst part of plumbers pipe.
 I tried many different ways to clean my pipe and wrote a whole post about it to help you.
 To read more on cleaning your plumbers pipe, read my post here.